See Also: Casseroles · Chicken / Poultry · Rice

 Persian Rice with Chicken (Shireen Polo)

-From Dorothy McNett's Recipe Book at www.dorothymcnett.com.
-This is typically sweet, but I have already reduced the amount of sugar in the orginal recipe (2 cups!) to 1/2 cup.
-This is (was) an authentic Iranian recipe and I have changed the cooking procedure so that it can be readily prepared.
-This is so fabulous done this way, retaining all of the natural goodness and flavors of the carrots, rice and chicken.
+From Dorothy McNett's recipes at www.dorothymcnett.com.
+This is typically sweet, so if you wish do not use the cup of sugar, however it will not be "just the way it is supposed to be!"
+This is so fabulous either way, retaining all of the natural goodness and flavors of the carrots, rice and chicken.

 3-4 medium carrots

 1/4 cup orange juice

 1 cup raw sugar